FAQ

 Dental exams and cleanings consist of much more than just shining up your teeth.
 They’re critical for maintaining complete oral health, so be sure to schedule one at least every six months.

-Most people are not aware of periodontal disease in the early stages, because it’s painless, unlike tooth decay.
-Regular dental check-ups and periodontal exams are important to help detect the disease before it becomes too severe.
+Most people are not aware of periodontal disease in the early stages because it’s painless, unlike tooth decay.
+Regular dental checkups and periodontal exams are important to help detect the disease before it becomes too severe.
 Periodontal disease begins when plaque (a sticky, colorless film of bacteria, food debris, and saliva) is left on the teeth and gums.
 The bacteria produce acids, which inflame the gums and slowly destroy the bone.
-Brushing and flossing regularly and properly will ensure that plaque is eradicated before it can cause problems.
+Brushing and flossing regularly and properly will ensure that plaque is removed before it can cause problems.

 Other risk factors for periodontal disease include: